dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/settings-v2.0.10.md

 **Parameters**

 `templateName`(optional): The name of the template for which to output the settings.
-If not specified, the settings currently in effect will be returned; if templateName = "*", export all the loaded templates.
+If not specified, the settings currently in effect will be returned.

 **Return value**